 Note: Char siu can be found at Chinese barbecues.
 If it's unavailable, regular ham, or ground pork cooked with 1 tablespoons of hoisin sauce, can be used to replace.

-- 1/4 pound char-siu pork, finely julienned (see note)
+1/4 pound char-siu pork, finely julienned (see notes)

 Heat oil in a wok or large skillet over high heat until smoking.
 Add carrot, cabbage, and mushrooms and cook, tossing and stirring frequently, until vegetables are softened but not browned, about 3 minutes.
 Add Shaoxing wine, soy sauce, and sugar, and toss to coat.
 Continue cooking until most of the liquid has evaporated and the vegetables begin to sizzle, about 2 minutes longer.
 Season to taste, then transfer to paper towel-lined rimmed baking sheet to cool.
 Once cool, transfer to large bowl and toss with pork.